ricardobarroslourenco/cc_horovod/README.md

-# cc_horovod
+# Compute Canada Horovod

-Compute Canada Horovod test
+Base environment to use TF-Horovod on the Digital Research Alliance of Canada clusters.